cocmd/website/docs/packages/creating-a-package.md

 In this section, we are going to discuss the different ways in which you can create a package and share it with other people.
-We'll cover how to publish it on the Espanso Hub, which is the recommended way to share a package publicly, but we are also going to discuss how to share it privately, for example with your company's team.
+We'll cover how to publish it on the Cocmd Hub, which is the recommended way to share a package publicly, but we are also going to discuss how to share it privately, for example with your company's team.